bamoha/Shopify-webUx-internship/README.md

 ### 4.4. <a name='Implementation'></a> Implementation

+- This project uses a mobile first design approach.
+It takes into consideration the statistics on the [Percentage of all global web pages served to mobile phones from 2009 to 2018](https://www.statista.com/statistics/241462/global-mobile-phone-website-traffic-share/#:~:text=This%20statistic%20presents%20the%20share,all%20global%20web%20pages%20served.).
+The CSS was written to cater for mobile screens.

 - On Search of a movie name, the searchterm is sent to **redux** and **redux** uses **Axios** to request the searchterm from the [OMDB's API](http://www.omdbapi.com/apikey.aspx) .

 - The search response is dispatched in the **redux** action and hence, everywhere the search response is needed gets a state update.